mxsgrs/WebApiStarterPack/README.md

 ## Introduction

-New to .NET 8?
-Or maybe new to .NET at all?
 This project implements a web API with ASP.NET Core 8 with the most common features.
 It is paired with a SQL Server database and a Redis cache.

 ## Features